Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

  2. After selecting the Connect button, click on **Download RDP file**.
  3. If prompted, select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select More choices, then Use a different account, to specify the credentials you entered when you created the VM.
 Select **OK**.
  4. Click **Yes** on the Networks blade.
-5. From PowerShell, enter *ping vm2*.
+5. From PowerShell, enter *ping vm2 private IP* .
 Ping succeeds, why is that?

 Let's examine our network topology now that we have peering enabled.
 1. Click on **Monitor** from the left hand pane.